- Home

 10.1.
 Introduction to Wealth Tax in France

-Since 1989 there has been a wealth tax in France, called Impôt de solidarité sur la fortune (ISF).
+Until 2018 there was a wealth tax in France, called Impôt de solidarité sur la fortune (ISF).

-ISF is an annual progressive tax, with rates from 0.5% to 1.5%, and liability is triggered when your net personal wealth is greater than €1.3m, when it is then applied on net assets above €800,000.
+ISF was a annual progressive tax, with rates from 0.5% to 1.5%, and liability is triggered when your net personal wealth is greater than €1.3m, when it is then applied on net assets above €800,000.

 The unjust nature of this imposition on households with modest incomes has been made worse by the manner in which some of the wealthiest taxpayers have been able to use questionable tax planning optimisation strategies to minimise (and even escape) their own liability.